CozyPlantlady/Lairhaven/README.md

  # TESTING

+ ## User stories
+###New user:
+####As a new user, I need to be able to easily see what website offers
+     -

+- As a user, I want to know more about the company
+- As a user, I want to rent a location

+Returning user:
+- As a returning user, I want to contact the customer care

+## Validating HTML 5 and CSS 3
  - Tested with The W3C CSS Validation service.
 Congratulations!
 No Error Found.
  - Tested with nu HTML checker, all three pages.
 No errors or warnings to show.
  - Tested with Google Chrome developer tool Lighthouse to find any remaining errors and to make page more accessible.